Miles College: Statistics

 Biography

-Richard Arrington Jr. was the first Black mayor of the city of Birmingham, Alabama (U.S.), serving 20 years, from 1979 to 1999.
-He replaced David Vann and, upon retiring after five terms in office, installed then-City Council president William A. Bell as interim mayor.
+Richard Arrington Jr. was the first African American mayor of the city of Birmingham, Alabama (U.S.) and the second African American on the City Council.
+He served on the council for two terms from 1971 to 1979 and was mayor of the city for 20 years from 1979 to 1999.
+While in office as mayor and on the City Council, Arrington worked to end police brutality, rebuild the city's economy, and promote equality for all minorities.
+Throughout his political career, Arrington faced racial harassment and multiple investigations by the FBI and IRS for the changes he made to the city.
+He replaced David Vann as mayor and, upon retiring after five terms in office, installed then-City Council president William A. Bell as interim mayor.
 Bell went on to lose the next election to Bernard Kincaid.

 3. Bernard Kincaid